Dick Advocaat: ADO Den Haag

 On 28 November 2022, Advocaat was appointed as the new manager of a struggling ADO Den Haag side, after former manager Dirk Kuyt had been fired after an unsuccessful spell at the club.
 Advocaat retired as a coach at the end of the 2022–23 season as ADO Den Haag finished the season in mid-table of the second-tier Eerste Divisie.

 Curaçao

 On 15 January 2024, Advocaat was appointed as the new head coach of the Curaçao national team, signing a one-year contract with an option for a further year.
 On 18 November 2025, Curaçao managed to qualify for the 2026 FIFA World Cup, the team's first World Cup in their history.
 They finished their qualifying campaign at the top of their Group B after a goalless away draw against Jamaica, even though he missed the match due to family reasons.
+He resigned from his position in February 2026 due to his daughter's health concerns.
+On May 11, however, Advocaat returned to the national team after his daughter's health improved.
+His return was also a result of disagreements between the national team's players and Advocaat's successor Fred Rutten as well as pressure from the national team's main sponsor, Corendon Dutch Airlines.

+On June 14, Advocaat became the oldest coach to manage a World Cup team, beating out Miroslav Koubek of the Czechia national team by roughly four years.
+Coincidentally, Koubek himself had only held the title for around three days, accomplishing the feat when he debuted at the World Cup on June 11 and, before him, Hugo Broos of the South Africa national team had held it for barely five hours as he had debuted as the then-oldest that very same day in the World Cup opener.
+On 9 September, he extended his contract until July 2027.